Kemal-RC-GH/Final_Project-ROEM/README.md

     Name of two methods: USERS or load_users, save_users.....

-    File name and line numbers where the methods are used: routes.py > USERS (line 46), save_users(line 52)....
+    File name and line numbers where the methods are used:      routes/handlers.py > save_users (line 63), utility/functions.py > USERS (line 7)....

 ✅ It makes use of JavaScript in the front end and uses the localStorage of the web browser.